Mathias Chago: Dinamo Zagreb

-Chago played well and amazed everyone in the club, especially the club's physios who couldn't believe that Chago endured the whole match with painful blisters all over his feet.
+Chago played well and amazed everyone in the club, especially the club's physios who could not believe that Chago endured the whole match with painful blisters all over his feet.
 The injury was so serious that he had to undertake surgery after the match.
 With his driven attitude, determination and bravery Chago immediately won over hearts both of his teammates and fans.
 With €30,000 per season contract on his hands, all he had to do now is to concentrate on his game.

 His debut season at his new club went well.
 At the end of Prva HNL season 2005–06 Chago had 27 league appearances, also scoring 3 goals.
 Unfortunately for Chago, before the start of the next season he suffered a serious anterior abdominal wall injury.
-Which made things worse the injury didn't seem to be short–termed.
+Which made things worse the injury did not seem to be short–termed.
 This made Chago miss the whole 2006–07 campaign, making no appearances for Dinamo in that season.
 Meanwhile, Chago's manager Boro Ivković started negotiations with his club concerning Chago's annual wage.
-The new contract was signed by the player and manager, a 3-year €75,000 per season deal.
-His salary was almost matching the salaries of the club's stars at the time, The Spurs' footballers Luka Modrić and Vedran Ćorluka.
+The new contract was signed by the player and manager, a three-year €75,000 per season deal.
+His salary was almost matching the salaries of the club's stars at the time, Tottenham Hotspur footballers Luka Modrić and Vedran Ćorluka.

 Chago was finally back for the 2007–08 season, but struggled to make any impact since he had to be careful with his abdomen which was not completely recovered.
 He played a total of 10 league matches, not scoring any goals.

 He continued his struggle with injuries in the next season as well.
 He missed out on most of the matches in the summer part of Prva HNL 2008–09, but came back fully recovered and eager to play in the winter part of the campaign.
-Chago made a total of 16 appearances, scoring 2 goals, including the one in the last week of the season against Dinamo's fierce rivals HNK Hajduk Split.
-He also made 4 appearances in UEFA Champions League 2008–09 qualifying rounds and 3 appearances in Croatian Cup.
+Chago made a total of 16 appearances, scoring 2 goals, including the one in the last week of the season against Dinamo's fierce rivals Hajduk Split.
+He also made four appearances in 2008–09 UEFA Champions League qualifying rounds and three appearances in Croatian Cup.

 Istra 1961 (loan)

 The next season his role in the side was again reduced, making just eight appearances in all competitions until January 2010 and so a loan to NK Istra 1961 followed where he found regular game time.
 At Istra, Chago made 12 out of 13 possible appearances, playing the full 90 minutes in the last 11 matches of the season.

-Noticing his improvement at Istra, Dinamo brought him back to the first team squad and Chago made 24 appearances scoring two goals in the 10/11 season.
+Noticing his improvement at Istra, Dinamo brought him back to the first team squad and Chago made 24 appearances scoring two goals in the 2010–11 season.

-A slipped disc injury in the 11/12 pre-season resulted in a very long injury lay off for Chago.
-He missed the entire 11/12 season and four months of the 12/13 season.
+A slipped disc injury in the 2011–12 pre-season resulted in a very long injury lay off for Chago.
+He missed the entire 2011–12 season and four months of the 2012–13 season.